calway/Metro-UI-CSS/source/components/cloak/README.md

 ### Basic Usage

-Add the `cloak` or `m4-cloak` class to elements that should be initially hidden:
+Add the `cloak` class to elements that should be initially hidden:

 ```html
 <div class="cloak">